Video’s for Use

 The Children’s Museum of Sonoma County welcomes low-income visitors through core access programs, described below.
 These programs demonstrate our vision that all children have the right to equitable learning opportunities to help them achieve their full potential as engaged learners and successful members of society.
 With funding from committed investors, we offer the following programs to ensure at-risk children have access:

-- Family Access Membership (FAM) program gives free memberships to families who need it most.
-The FAM program is designed to serve families who are not able to afford the Museum experience by offering annual memberships at just $20 (four-person regular annual membership cost is $140).
+- The Access Membership program provides discounted admission and memberships to families who need it most.
+The Access program is designed to serve families who are not able to afford the Museum experience by offering annual memberships at a percentage of their regular cost.

 - Museums for All program.
-Through this program, anyone with an Electronic Benefit Transfer card (CalFresh Food Stamps) can enter CMOSC for just $2/person (regular admission price is $14/person).
+Through this program, anyone with an Electronic Benefit Transfer card (CalFresh Food Stamps) can enter the Museum for just $3/person (regular admission price is $16/person).
 The Children’s Museum provides discounted admission to between 25% and 60% of visitors on any given day.

-- Pay What You Can program.
+- Open Door Pay What You Can program.
 Visitors pay on a sliding scale basis, including no charge (letting the caregivers decide what they can afford).

 Located at 1835 W. Steele Lane in Santa Rosa, the Children’s Museum is within easy access to HWY 101 and Coddingtown Mall.
 The Santa Rosa CityBus (stop 11) and the SMART Train Guerneville Rd stop are both within easy walking distance to the Children’s Museum.